Chazzieloves/photochallenge/README.md

 + #### Content

-    - Inspiration for the background gradient effect came from the article "CSS Gradients" published the website [W3 schools etc](https://www.w3schools.com/](https://www.w3schools.com/css/css3_gradients.asp)).
+    - Inspiration for the background gradient effect came from the article "CSS Gradients" published the website [W3 schools etc](https://www.w3schools.com/](https://www.w3schools.com/css/css3_gradients.asp).
-    - Inspiration for the image slideshows came from [Code Instinct](https://www.youtube.com/@CodeInstinct) on his YouTube channel.
-I could not quite figure out how to make the slideshow work with flexbox so I used bootstrap instead.
+    -
   + #### Media

     - All the images for the website were taken from [Unsplash](https://unsplash.com/) or my own design/photo.